Melanated-Cyber-Kings/Class7-Be-A-Man/README.md

 ```bash
 git checkout -b Your-Name-Be-A-Man-Branch
 ```
-✅ **Critical Protocol:** Double-check you're in your own branch.
+✅ **Critical Protocol:** Double-check you're in your own damn branch.
 We don't need your errors infecting the main.
 </details>

 <details>